-The Fund's Subadvisor and/or Advisor, as applicable is responsible for determining whether a particular issuer would be considered a foreign or emerging market issuer.
+The Fund's Advisor is responsible for determining whether a particular issuer would be considered a foreign or emerging market issuer.
 Normally, foreign or emerging market governments and their agencies and instrumentalities are considered foreign or emerging market issuers, respectively.
-In the case of non-governmental issuers, the Fund's Subadvisor and/or Advisor, as applicable may consider an issuer to be a foreign or emerging market issuer if:
+In the case of non-governmental issuers, the Fund's Advisor may consider an issuer to be a foreign or emerging market issuer if:

-- the company has been classified by MSCI, FTSE, or S&P indices as a foreign or emerging market issuer: - the securities of the company principally trade on stock exchanges in one or more foreign or emerging market countries; - a company derives a substantial portion of its total revenue from goods produced, sales made or services performed in one or more foreign or emerging market countries or a substantial portion of its assets are located in one or more foreign or emerging market countries; - the company is organized under the laws of a foreign or emerging market country or its principal executive offices are located in a foreign or emerging market country; and/or - the Subadvisor and/or Advisor, as applicable otherwise determines an issuer to be a foreign or emerging markets issuer in its discretion based on any other factors relevant to a particular issuer.
+- the company has been classified by MSCI, FTSE, or S&P indices as a foreign or emerging market issuer; - the securities of the company principally trade on stock exchanges in one or more foreign or emerging market countries; - a company derives a substantial portion of its total revenue from goods produced, sales made or services performed in one or more foreign or emerging market countries or a substantial portion of its assets are located in one or more foreign or emerging market countries; - the company is organized under the laws of a foreign or emerging market country or its principal executive offices are located in a foreign or emerging market country; and/or - the Advisor otherwise determines an issuer to be a foreign or emerging markets issuer in its discretion based on any other factors relevant to a particular issuer.